 The workouts can be hard to do in a commercial gym.
 The circuits often call for exercises that could have you running back and forth in a typical public gym, competing for equipment.
 This can be especially problematic when training at a busy time of day.
 Substitutions are given for many exercises to accommodate a variety of situations, but the fact remains that you might need super speed to get through the workouts before someone interrupts your flow.

 Typos and missing words make some crucial directions hard to read.
 Unfortunately, a slight lack of attention at the printer has its repercussions.
 You may find you have to contact the authors through their websites to clarify some of the directions.

 Phase IV may be too tough.
 Any knowledgeable trainer will tell you that training for muscle size, strength, fat loss, and conditioning in one week can cause gains to halt in each of those departments.
 Generally speaking, that’s just too many disparate adaptations for the body to make at one time.
 It’s only because of the credibility and real-world experience that Roman and McGorry have that I’m giving them the benefit of the doubt here.
 Try it and see what happens.
 Fortunately, there are still elements of conditioning in the muscle-building phases and power in the fat-loss ones so that you never get away from training any one quality for very long.
 The periodization is shrewd enough that you should maintain specific gains to a large degree throughout the program.

-The six-component package is sold at HERE for $87 (currently 47.)
+The six-component package is sold HERE for $97 (currently 47.)
 Roman can be reached at romanfitnesssystems.com and McGorry at mattmcgtraining.com.